esphome/esphome-docs/components/lvgl.rst

 - ``montserrat_46``: 46px font
 - ``montserrat_48``: 48px font

+The binary will only include any of the above if used in the configuration.

 You can display the embedded symbols among the text by their codepoint address preceeded by ``\u``, eg. ``\uF00C``:

 .. figure:: /components/images/lvgl_symbols.png